ufukusubutun/Reordering_Switch/docs/topology.md

 ### Advanced

 The topology also allows you to attach a permanent storage (termed long term dataset in Cloudlab jargon.)
 To have access to a long term dataset create your own dataset under Storage > Create Dataset and enter the URN address when instantiating the topolgy using the provided profile.
-This storage will be built in under `/mypermdata`.
+This storage will be built in under `/mypermdata` of the **emulator** node.

 You might also want to work with different hardware.
 See [the Cloudlab documentation on hardware](http://docs.cloudlab.us/hardware.html) to pick different servers.